Bank Street Grounds: American Association

 A new Reds franchise was formed as an American Association club in 1882.
 This club is the same Reds team that exists today.
 The AA had no such rules against Sunday play or beer sales.
 Indeed, the American Association was known informally as "the beer and whiskey league".

 According to Lee Allen, Cincinnati writer and eventual director of the Baseball Hall of Fame, the Worcester club had been especially instrumental in having the Reds expelled after 1880.
 In his 1948 book, The Cincinnati Reds, Allen took some satisfaction in pointing out that when the Reds re-formed in 1882, it was the same year that Worcester's days as a major league franchise, as well as its influence, came to an end.

 The Reds won the inaugural season of the AA, and as such participated in a World Series, of sorts, with the NL champions, the Chicago White Stockings.
 The exhibition Series was informally arranged, and ended after two games with each team having won one.
 Both games were staged at the Bank Street Grounds, or "Bank-Street Grounds" as the local papers stylized it.

 Union Association

 In 1884, a former prominent member of the Reds front-office, a man named Justus Thorner, invested in the new Union Association club.
 He secured the Bank Street Grounds for his team, and the Reds had to look elsewhere.
-(Allen, p.
-29-30).
 The Reds eventually settled on a site three blocks south, an asymmetrical lot bounded by McLean, York, Findlay and Western, opening the site that would eventually become Crosley Field, the home of the Reds until partway into the 1970 season.

 During the 1884 season, the ballpark was dubbed Union Athletic Park in the local newspapers.

 Although the Union Association was dominated by the St. Louis Maroons, the Cincinnati Unions or "Outlaw Reds" had a strong club that could hold its own against the Maroons, and drew well at the gate, eroding the "real" Reds' fan base.
 However, the "Onion League" folded after just one season.